 Let me give you a few examples of online sessions that I (have) facilitate(d):

-I regularly facilitate training for the AITD, both online and face-to-face, public and in-house about instructional design and facilitation skills.
+I regularly facilitate training for the Australian Institute of Training & Development (AITD), both online and face-to-face, public and in-house about instructional design and facilitation skills.
 The sessions are facilitated via Zoom.

-Together with an agile coach, I run monthly online, free to all, sessions to experiment with serious games and playful activities which can be used in all kinds of facilitated sessions.
+Together with an agile coach, I facilitate monthly online, free to all, sessions to experiment with serious games and playful activities.
+These activities can be used in all kinds of facilitated sessions.
 See the topic Virtual Play for more information.
 These sessions are run on Zoom and we use Trello and Miro or Jamboard if needed.